vipin-data/vipin-data.github.io/README.md

 # ⭐ Support

-If you like this portfolio or find it useful, please consider **starring the repository ⭐**
+If you like this project or find it useful, please consider **starring the repository ⭐**

 ---